-Once the harassment has been reported an informal resolution will be sought (if appropriate).
+Once the harassment has been reported an informal resolution will be sought (if appropriate) with the involvement of the appropriate supervisor/manager (e.g. complainant confronting respondent alone or with staff/union representation).

 The complainant will be informed of the following: